 - Healthy diet, rich in fresh fruits and vegetables

 - Controlling the room temperature and humidity at night

 - Hormonal supplements & natural remedies for menopause and/or hormonal imbalances

 Conclusion of the Article

 Menopausal night sweats can be a crippling condition that leads to fatigue and a general lower quality of life.
 These night sweats are also usually accompanied by a number of other menopausal symptoms.
-A woman who suffers from night sweats should consider not just drug treatment, but also natural methods which will assist her to lower the frequency and severity of night.
+A woman who suffers from night sweats should consider not just drug treatment A woman who suffers from night sweats should consider not just drug treatment like i-Cool, but also natural methods which will assist her to lower the frequency and severity of night.

 The symptoms associated with night sweats can be easily remedied through the measures recommended in this article.
 As you have seen, menopause and night sweats are quite powerfully connected.
 Menopause night sweats are best remedied through natural measures but hormone therapy can also make a genuine difference.